shimiwaka/kaden-cont/README.md

 # Overview

-This script is controll [RS-WFIREX4 RS-WFIREX4](https://www.amazon.co.jp/gp/product/B07MVC7394/) by PC.
+This script controlls [RS-WFIREX4 RS-WFIREX4](https://www.amazon.co.jp/gp/product/B07MVC7394/) by PC.

 If the binary of the packet are saved in advance by packet capture, they can be reproduced with this script.